beneetare/beneetare/README.md

 - 👋 Hi, I’m @beneetare, but my actual name is Benedict
 - 👀 I’m interested in learning web developpment and software developpment
-- 🌱 I’m currently learning C++, C#, CSS, HTML and Javascript (and off topic 3d design in Onshape and Creo, Fusion)
+- 🌱 I’m currently learning Java, C++, C#, CSS, HTML and Javascript (and off topic 3d design in Onshape and Creo, Fusion)

 <!---
 beneetare/beneetare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.